sodadata/docs/soda-cl/validity-metrics.md

 <br />

 For security, you can add a configuration to your data source connection details to prevent Soda from collecting failed rows samples from specific columns that contain sensitive data.
-Refer to [Disable failed rows sampling for specific columns]({% link soda-cl/failed-row-samples.md %}#disable-failed-row-samples-for-specific-columns).
+See: [Disable failed row samples]({% link soda-cl/failed-row-samples.md %}#disable-failed-row-samples).

 Alternatively, you can set the `samples limit` to `0` to prevent Soda from collecting and sending failed rows samples for an individual check, as in the following example.
 {% include code-header.html %}